Iraqi cleric condemns U.S. and Iran as fears of wider conflict persist

 It orders termination of Trump's war powers to use U.S. armed forces against Iran without Congress' consent.
 The measure now goes to the Senate, which is controlled by Trump's Republican Party, and faces an uphill battle.

-"Soleimani was actively planning new attacks and he was looking very seriously at our embassies and not just the embassy in Baghdad, but we stopped him and we stopped him quickly and we stopped him cold," Trump said at a campaign rally in Toledo, Ohio.
+"Soleimani was actively planning new attacks and he was looking very seriously at our embassies and not just the embassy in Baghdad, but we stopped him and we stopped him quickly and we stopped him cold," Trump told a campaign rally in Toledo, Ohio.

-So far, the United States has provided only vague descriptions of the intelligence that drove its decision to kill Soleimini, which critics have called a reckless and inflammatory action.
+So far, the United States has provided only vague descriptions of the intelligence that drove its decision to kill Soleimani, which critics have called a reckless and inflammatory action.

 Soleimani carved out a sphere of Iranian influence running through Syria, Lebanon, Iraq and Yemen, challenging regional rival Saudi Arabia as well as the United States and Israel.

-A national hero whose funeral drew vast crowds of mourners, the West saw him as a dangerous and ruthless enemy.
+In Iran, he was a national hero whose funeral drew vast crowds of mourners but the West saw him as a dangerous and ruthless enemy.

-Potentially stepping up international pressure on Tehran, Canada's Prime Minister Justin Trudeau and U.S. officials said they believed a Ukrainian passenger plane that crashed in Iran on Wednesday was brought down by Iranian air defences by mistake hours after Iran launched its missiles attacks.
+Complicating the fraught situation, Canada's Prime Minister Justin Trudeau and U.S. officials said they believed a Ukrainian passenger plane that crashed in Iran on Wednesday killing all 176 people on board was brought down by Iranian air defences by mistake hours after Iran launched its missiles attacks.
+Iran denies it downed the plane.

 PACT PULLOUT